 Assembling the implant

 First, attach the microdrive housing to the logger box with 2 millimeter screws [1].
-Thread the tetrodes and all of the wires through the hole at the back of the microdrive housing [2].
+Thread the tetrodes and the reference electrode through the hole at the back of the microdrive housing [2].
 Thread the tetrodes through the two silicone tubes [3] and thread the 50 micrometer tungsten wire through the polyimide tube [4].

 Videographer: This is one of the most important steps for viewers to see.